Spawn Guide • Fire Starter Hunt

 What to Do After You Catch Charmander

-If you are not sure how to build around it, keep things simple: train Charmander, cover its weaknesses, and let the evolution line do the rest.
+If you are not sure how to build around it, keep things simple: level Charmander, cover its weaknesses, and let the evolution line do the heavy lifting.

 FAQ